17 Best Things To Do in Florence

 Cinque Terre Coast| ©Mike Swigunski

-If you want to get away from the cultural and artistic itinerary of the city of Florence to spend a pleasant day in nature, don't hesitate to take an excursion to Cinque Terre from Florence.
-If this option doesn't suit you, you can also reach Cinque Terre from Florence on your own and make your own itinerary.
+If you want to get away from the cultural and artistic itinerary of the city of Florence and spend a pleasant day in nature, don't hesitate to take an excursion to Cinque Terre from Florence But booking an excursion to Cinque Terre is not the only option to go, you can also get to Cinque Terre from Florence on your own and make your own travel itinerary.

 15. Visit Pisa from Florence